Kim Strong, LCSW

 - Grief and Bereavement

-- Master of Social Work from the University of Southern California
+- Masters in Social Work, University of Southern California

 - Eye Movement Desensitization and Reprocessing